SoloScriptSage/ddmngr/README.md

-Certainly!
-Here is a single Markdown file that you can copy and paste as your README.md on GitHub:

 # Deadline Manager

 Deadline Manager is a simple task management application built using Tkinter and Python.
 It allows you to organize and manage tasks, including deadlines, descriptions, priorities, and more.